SDXorg/pysd/docs/development/pysd_architecture_views/4+1view_model.rst

    PySD development view

 **pysd** is the main package that includes all the others and all the logic of the system.
 It is necessary to differentiate between the package called **pysd** and the module called pysd.
-The latter allows the user to interact with the system and has the appropiate functions to be able to translate a Vensim or XMILE model and, in addition, to execute the generated translation.
+The latter allows the user to interact with the system and has the appropriate functions to be able to translate a Vensim or XMILE model and, in addition, to execute the generated translation.
 However, the XMILE translation process is not defined in this document.

 The **pysd** module interacts with the modules of the **py_backend** package.
 This package has two sub-packages: **vensim** and **xmile**.
 The **vensim** package contains all the logic needed to translate *Vensim* models.